tislib/blog/posts/rest-api/best-practices/index.md

 ### Concept

 #### Base things in Rest Api
-**Rest Api** is stands for *Representational State Transfer*. \
+**Rest Api** is stands for *Representational State Transfer*.

-In Rest Api we have 2 basic terminology:
+Basic things in Rest Api design
-1. **Resource** - an object which has state
+1. **Resource** - an object which has identifier
 2. **Method**   - an operation which has identifies which kind of state transfer will happen
 3. **State**    - state is current representation of resource, it means that our resource can have different data in different time, and it is state of resource

+In Rest Apis resources are *identifed by their urls*, so it means that *1 unique url = 1 unique resource*

 We have Server and Clients, we can transfer state of resource from server to client or vice versa.

 #### What does state transfer mean?
-Let's say we want to **create new user**. *How we can understand this basic operation from state transfer perspective?*
+Let's say we want to **create new user**. *How we can understand this basic operation from state transfer perspective?*\
-Creating new user means that, our client has new state (new user), and our client needs to transfer its new state about user resource to server.\
+Creating new user means that, *our client has new state (new user)*, and our client needs to *transfer its new state about user resource to server*.
-So, we can say that creating new user is transfer new user state to server\
+So, we can say that creating new user is transfer new user state to server
-We also can say that updating existing user is transferring new state of existing resource to server\

 After we transfer state of resource to server or vice versa, both party should have same state if an external factor does not cause any change